SkygearIO/features/features/48-user-profile-discovery/field-based-acl.md

 expected on Skygear Cloud Portal or Skygear CLI, which will be specified on another document.

-The record save API on Skygear SDKs would be updated to support partial record fields update on non-atomic request.
+The record save API on Skygear SDKs would be updated to support record partial update on **non-atomic** request.

 ```js
 // saving one record